EvelynGriffith/fibonacci-algorithms/writing/reflection.md

 ### Use eight fenced code blocks to provide output from eight different runs of `fibonaccicreator` with different inputs

-TODO: Provide the output for running `iterativetuple` with a large and small input
-TODO: Use a fenced code block to provide the requested output

-TODO: Provide the output for running `iterativelist` with a large and small input
-TODO: Use a fenced code block to provide the requested output

-TODO: Provide the output for running `recursivetuple` with a large and small input
-TODO: Use a fenced code block to provide the requested output

-TODO: Provide the output for running `recursivelist` with a large and small input
-TODO: Use a fenced code block to provide the requested output

 TODO: If an algorithm does not work correctly and you can explain why it does not work, then please provide that output in one of the above fenced code blocks